cbrightly/content/nautilus/wiki/bitcoin_basics_en.md

 ## How Anonymous Or Private is Bitcoin? ##

 All bitcoin transactions are permanent, and recorded on a database called the ‘blockchain’.
 The blockchain is shared and verified by bitcoin users around the world, with all records publicly viewable.
-See Challenger Deep’s [blockchain explorer](LINK) to see how bitcoin's entire transaction history is searchable.
+See Kaiko’s [blockchain explorer](LINK) to see how bitcoin's entire transaction history is searchable.

 Real names are not attached to bitcoin transactions, however they all show bitcoin addresses, amounts sent and received, and times.
 Comparing this data with other information may enable analysts to reveal identities in some cases.

-For more details about the bitcoin blockchain and the information it contains, see Challenger Deep's more [detailed explanation](LINK-to-Blockchain-section)
+For more details about the bitcoin blockchain and the information it contains, see Kaiko's more [detailed explanation](LINK-to-Blockchain-section)

 ## How Do You Buy and Sell Bitcoins? ##